 - Different ranking lists are published for senior, under 21, junior and cadet, whose points are rewarded separately.

 - Only the best eight results are considered for each player’s ranking.
-This means that, from all the rewarded points the player has, the eight highest ones are chosen, including only one continental event.
+This means that, from all the awarded points the player has, the eight highest ones are chosen, including only one continental event.

 - 48 months for Olympic Games, with a 25% decreasing rate every 12 months.